Don’t Take These Minerals Together! A List of Minerals Competing for Absorption Sites

 Conclusion

 When advising patients or formulating nutritional plans, it is essential to consider these competitive interactions between minerals.
+Not only making sure certain minerals are not taken in high centrations at the same time, but also making sure that potential environmental toxins like mercury and arsenic (common in rice) are not inhibiting absorbtion as well.
 Make sure to ask your physician or nutritionist about how best to separate intake of these minerals to optimize their absorption and prevent potential deficiencies.

 Leave a comment